Muneeb244/Calculator/README.md

 # Calculator
-This is a web based calculator written in pure html, css andjavascript.
+This is a web based calculator written in pure html, css and javascript.